Finnhub-Stock-API/finnhub-go/docs/DefaultApi.md

 COVID-19

 Get real-time updates on the number of COVID-19 (Corona virus) cases in the US with a state-by-state breakdown.
 Data is sourced from CDC and reputable sources.
+You can also access this API <a href=\"https://rapidapi.com/Finnhub/api/finnhub-real-time-covid-19\" target=\"_blank\" rel=\"nofollow\">here</a>

 ### Required Parameters